rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 _Now it'll get really awesome._

 _Shoot the other node in the head [STONITH]_ is a technique that tries to prevent something called _split brain_.
 This is a problem which occurs if both nodes in the cluster think, that they are the new main node.
-This happens when they can't see each other on the network via corosync and this will shred your data on a shared filesystem immediately.
+This happens when they can't see each other on the network via corosync and will shred your data on a shared filesystem immediately.
 So each node which thinks it has to be the main node will first shoot the other node in the head, before it'll become the main node.
-There are multiple so called fencing techniques.
+There are multiple STONITH fencing devices.
 Some will sit directly inside your mainboard which you can execute over a separate ethernet connection like IPMI or you could power off the the device by controlling your UPS.
-The bpi-m64 doesn't have such features but you can use a third node that'll serve as a SAN to provide node information inside a LUN.
-If something went wrong the node will no more appear on the storage device and will commit suicide, means it will perform a hard reset.
+The bpi-m64 doesn't have such features but you can use a third-party node that'll serve as a SAN to provide node information inside a [LUN](https://www.minitool.com/lib/logical-unit-number.html).
+[Here you can find a very good explanation about Stonith and SBD](https://jwb-systems.com/high-availability-cluster-with-pacemaker-part-3-stonith/) If something went wrong the node will no more appear on the device and will commit suicide, means it will perform a hard reset.
+[Here you can find more information about fencing and STONITH](https://clusterlabs.org/pacemaker/doc/crm_fencing.html)

-### The third node
+### The third-party node

 You can setup a high available node that'll provide you with LUN information via the iSCSI protocol.
 For this post two bpi-m2+ are used to share the LUN.
 You can use the explanation above and use the eMMC storage to create a DRBD storage device.
 There is a post in development which will show the configuration of the bpi-m2+ as SAN later on.
 In the meantime the installation of the SAN will be explained here in short.